Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Methods

 Here, we recognize $x_p(s)$ as the position of a test particle drifting in the current but changing depths to experience the same currents as the vehicle.
 The vehicle's over-the-ground position change would then equal the sum of the test particle's position and the vehicle's through-the-water position.
 Our state vector $\vec x_c$ now comprises both $\vec x_{\dot p}$ and $\vec x_p$.

-Practically, the additional current process order manifests as a different $\mat G_c$ and $\mat Q_c$ as detailed in Appendix C. In addition to those smoothing terms, the $\mat B_{adcp}$ and $\mat B_{ttw}$ matrices adjust to select the proper velocities for their respective measurements.
-Moreover, the GPS measurement now requires both a $\mat B_{gps}^p$ and a $\mat B_{gps}^r$ to add up the true position change of the vehicle.
+Practically, the additional current process order manifests as a different $\mat G_c$ and $\mat Q_c$ similar to that of vehicle kinematics in the base method but with the $\dot s^{-1}$ term from equation \ref{change-of-variables}.
+Appendix C contains more details.

+In addition to those smoothing terms, the $\mat B_{adcp}$ and $\mat B_{ttw}$ matrices adjust to select the proper velocities for their respective measurements.
+Moreover, the GPS measurement term, expression \ref{eqn:loss-gps}, now requires both a $\mat B_{gps}^p$ and a $\mat B_{gps}^r$ to add up the true position change of the vehicle.

-\paragraph{Covariance between $\mathrm{Pr}(\vec x_\upsilon)$ and $\mathrm{Pr}(\vec x_c)$} If instead we model vehicle kinematics over the ground (as in the basic method), we must derive our maximum likelihood estimate from:
+\paragraph{Covariance between $\mathrm{Pr}(\vec x_\upsilon)$ and $\mathrm{Pr}(\vec x_c)$.} If instead we model vehicle kinematics over the ground (as in the basic method), we must derive our maximum likelihood estimate from: